riversdark/riversdark.github.io/content/post/lgts.md

 s\_{t+T} &= \beta (y\_{t} - \text{G}\_{t}) + \left( 1- \beta  \right) s\_{t}  \\\\\\
 \end{align\*}

-The moving average is computed with the outcome of the previous T periods, but there are less than T previous outcomes for the fisrt T periods, so for these first T periods we'll calculate the moving average with all the outcomes available.
+The moving average is computed with the outcome of the previous T periods, but there are less than T previous outcomes for the first T periods, so for these first T periods we'll calculate the moving average with all the outcomes available.
 When coding the model, it's easier to keep track of the moving window rather than the moving average, and that's how we are going to code our model.

 <a id="code-snippet--sgtm-model"></a>
 ```python